portfolio-performance/portfolio-help/docs/en/getting-started/adding-securities.md

 ---
 title: Adding securities
 ---
 Right after the preceding *Create portfolio* step, your portfolio is still empty.
 You can check with the left sidebar option `Securities > All Securities`.
-This list should encompasses all the securities you are monitoring, not necessarily the ones you have purchased.
+This list contains all the securities you are monitoring, not necessarily the ones you have purchased.
 Currently, the list is empty (see Figure 1).

 !!! note
     A security is a financial instrument that holds value and can be traded between parties.
 Securities can be broadly categorized into: debt securities (e.g., banknotes, bonds, and debentures), equity securities (e.g., common stocks) derivatives (e.g., forwards, futures, options, and swaps) [\[Source Wikipedia\]](<https://en.wikipedia.org/wiki/Security_ (finance)>).